MaPPmath/mappmath.github.io/pages/hsc/hsc17.md

 **HSC17** will be our second mathematical puzzlehunt, to be run during the 2016-17 school year at our [partner campuses](/campuses/) across the country.

+# Information for Schools

+**HSC17** is still in the planning stages, but we'll be announcing participating [campuses](/campuses/) in the coming weeks.
+Schools may register for a local HSC event through that host campus's webpage.

+If you're a college interesting in hosting HSC17, please contact our Associate Director of Communications and Recruitment, Dr. Braxton Carrigan, at <communications@mappmath.org>.

 # Featured Puzzle Designer

 ![Eric photo](http://www.ericharshbarger.org/images/ech2.jpg)